Unsure how to embed video in WordPress?

 No matter what scenario you’re working in, you should have the knowledge that you need by the end of this post.

-Below, we’ll go through all of the different ways in which you can insert video files into WordPress websites.
-Here are the different methods that we’ll cover:
+Below, we’ll go through all of the different ways in which you can insert video files into WordPress websites using a variety of different methods.

-There will be some overlap between the sections because we want to be thorough.
+To ensure that this is a comprehensive guide, we’ll cover each option in detail, which means that there will be some overlap between the sections.
 For example, when we show you how to embed videos in Elementor, we’ll use YouTube as the example.

 Let’s dig in…